-- 3.1 Where an invitation or ticket to an event is provided free of charge, the local government may contribute to appropriate expenses for attendance, such as travel and accommodation, for events outside the district if it is Council determined in accordance with clause 2.2. - 3.2 For any events where a member of the public is required to pay, unless pre-approved in accordance with this policy, the Council will determine whether it is in the best interests of the local government for a Council member or the CEO to attend on behalf of the Council. - 3.3 If it is determined in accordance with this policy that a Council member or CEO may attend a paid event, the City will pay the cost of attendance and reasonable expenses, such as travel and accommodation. - 3.4 With the exception where an accompanying partner of a Council Member or the CEO is - - (a) invited to attend an event specified in Council Policy Functions Hosted by Council, or - (b) invited to attend an event (as a guest), where the event is not a (priced) event and where there is no cost to the City;
+- 3.1 Where an invitation or ticket to an event is provided free of charge, the local government may contribute to appropriate expenses for attendance, such as travel and accommodation for events outside the district provided the CEO in consultation with the Mayor determines the attendance to be in the interest of the local government. - 3.2 For any events where a member of the public is required to pay, unless it is a pre-approved event in accordance with this Policy, the CEO in consultation with the Mayor will determine whether it is in the interests of the local government for a Council Member or the CEO to attend on behalf of the Council. - 3.3 If the CEO in consultation with the Mayor determines that a Council Member or CEO should attend a paid event, the City will pay the cost of attendance and reasonable expenses, such as travel and accommodation, subject to availability of funds. - 3.4 With the exception where an accompanying partner of a Council Member or the CEO is - - (a) invited to attend an event specified in Council Policy Civic and Community Events Hosted by Council, or - (b) invited to attend an event (as a guest), where the event is not a (priced) event and where there is no cost to the City;